-- Deep Well Well testing was performed in 1999 to determine the capacity of the primary source of potable water for Mount Sunapee.
-The well has significant water capacity that will meet the needs of Mount Sunapee for the foreseeable future. - Electrical Transformers Mount Sunapee has its electrical transformers checked annually by TSI, Inc. for maintenance needs and to assure their operational reliability. - Parking Areas All parking lots receive annual maintenance in the form of snow removal, trash clean up, and sand removal in the spring and drainage maintenance. - Sewage Disposal Engineering consultation with Hoyle-Tanner Associates continues for monitoring the wastewater inflows into the lagoons and for assuring that the capability of the lagoons is adequate for Mount Sunapee's needs.
+- ➤ Deep Well Well testing was performed in 1999 to determine the capacity of the primary source of potable water for Mount Sunapee.
+The well has significant water capacity that will meet the needs of Mount Sunapee for the foreseeable future. - ➤ Electrical Transformers Mount Sunapee has its electrical transformers checked annually by TSI, Inc. for maintenance needs and to assure their operational reliability. - ➤ Parking Areas All parking lots receive annual maintenance in the form of snow removal, trash clean up, and sand removal in the spring and drainage maintenance. - ➤ Sewage Disposal Engineering consultation with Hoyle-Tanner Associates continues for monitoring the wastewater inflows into the lagoons and for assuring that the capability of the lagoons is adequate for Mount Sunapee's needs.

-Our Groundwater Discharge Permit, GWP-198704058-N-005, was renewed on June 13, 2013.
-The permit is valid for five years, through May 2018.

-We are not planning to expand the spray fields at this time, and did not make application to do so in our permit renewal application.
+Our Groundwater Discharge Permit, GWP-198704058-N-005, renewal application was submitted on May 11, 2018.
+When approved, the permit would be valid for five years through May 2023.
+We are not planning to expand the spray fields at this time, and did not propose doing so in this permit renewal application.